paladin-t/bitty/docs/documents/manual.md

 ## Project Structure

 A new created project consists of a meta info asset ("info.json") and an entry source ("main.lua").
-A meta info indicates basic information of a project in JSON.
-An entry is where a project starts to execute.
-You can add supported existing file or create new blank assets into a project.
+The meta info indicates basic information of the project in JSON.
+The entry is where the project starts to execute.
+You can add supported existing file or create new blank assets into the project.
 All text-based assets use Unix LF ('\n') for line ending.

 ### In Directory